 Let’s see the top 5 types of irrigation systems in detail:

 Drip irrigation is “an irrigation method which saves water and fertilizer by allowing water to drip slowly to the roots of plants, either onto the soil surface or directly onto the root zone through a network of valves, pipes, tubing, and emitters.”
 Drip Irrigation is also referred to as trickle irrigation and micro-irrigation.

 In ancient times, Clay pots were filled with water and buried into the ground and they would gradually seep into the soil.
 When modern plastics became more accessible during the US and Europe began using plastic micro-tubing and various types of emitters.

-Sprinkler irrigation system discharges water like rainfall.
+Sprinkler irrigation system discharges water like a rainfall.
 This is most effective as they cover the entire lands.
-This is suitable for wheat, gram, pulses, vegetables, tea, cotton and other types of crops.
+This is suitable for wheat, gram, pulses, vegetables, tea, cotton, and other types of crops.

 Sprinklers that spray in fixed patterns are known as sprays and they can be used under low pressure.
 High-pressure sprinklers have an impact mechanism.
 They can rotate in half or full circle.
 Floppy sprinklers are a unique sprinkler system that does not have any moving parts.
 They are suitable for irrigating closely spaced crops.
 Full circle and part circle impact sprinklers are made up of stainless steel material and they ensure uniform rotation.

 The rotary irrigation systems are suitable for the large surface area that needs too large watering.
 The base units of this framework are similar to the sprinkler framework.
 The rotary system is an extraordinary method to get adequate water to a bigger surface zone.